Cylinder curves in finite holonomy flat metrics: Examples

 It is convenient to further lift $\gamma'$ to the holonomy almost trivializing cover $\widetilde{\mathcal B} \to \mathcal B$ illustrated in Figure~\ref{NoCylBlock2:Cover}.
 We view $\gamma' = \gamma_1\gamma_2 \cdots \gamma_k$ in either $\mathcal B$ or $\widetilde{\mathcal B}$, whichever is more convenient.
 The preimage of $a$ and $b$ is the union of arcs $a_1,a_2,a_3$ and $b_1,b_2,b_3$, respectively, as illustrated.

 \begin{claim} $\gamma'$ must have endpoints on $\partial \mathcal B$, and in the concatenation $\gamma' = \gamma_1\gamma_2 \cdots \gamma_k$, the number of segments $k$ is at most five. \end{claim} \begin{proof}[Proof of Claim.]
-Observe that since $\gamma'$ meets the triangle, it must hit either $a$ or $b$.
+Observe that since $\gamma'$ meets the triangle, it must hit at least one of $a$ or $b$.
 Consider any intersection point with $a \cup b$.
-Appealing to the obvious symmetry interchanging $a$ and $b$, we may suppose it is an intersection with the point $a$.
-Lifting to $\widetilde{\mathcal B}$ (and composing with a covering transformation to choose a different lift if necessary), we can assume this point of intersection lies in $a_2$.
-For any such point of intersection, it is clear from the picture that we may continue the geodesic in one direction or the other and it will exit $\widetilde{\mathcal B}$ through the boundary after intersecting the union of the $a_i$ and $b_j$ in at most one other point (in particular proving the first part of the claim).
-Thus, considering the endpoints of the arcs in the concatenation, there are at most two arcs on one side or the other.
+Appealing to the obvious symmetry interchanging $a$ and $b$, we may assume this intersection point lies in $a$.
+Lifting to $\widetilde{\mathcal B}$ (and composing with a covering transformation to choose a different lift if necessary), we can further assume the lift intersects $a_2$.
+By inspecting the figure (and its suggested situation in the plane), we note that if the lift makes angle between $0$ and $\frac{\pi}{3}$ then it will exit $\widetilde{\mathcal B}$ in region III, while if the angle is between $\frac{\pi}3$ and $\pi$, it will either exit $\widetilde{\mathcal B}$ in region II or pass through $b_3$ and exit $\widetilde{\mathcal B}$ through region I. In particular, at any point of intersection, we may follow the geodesic in at least one direction (not necessarily both) and in that direction it will exit $\widetilde{\mathcal B}$ through the boundary after intersecting the union of the $a_i$ and $b_j$ in at most one other point.
+If $k > 5$, then the point of intersection where $\gamma_3$ meets $\gamma_4$ cannot escape $\widetilde{\mathcal B}$ in two or fewer segments in either direction, and hence $k \leq 5$.
 Therefore, there are at most five arcs in the concatenation, completing the proof of the claim. \end{proof}

 Next, observe that from inside the triangle defining $\mathcal B$ we see four segments labeled $b$, $a$, $b$, $a$ counterclockwise in that order.
 For each $1 < i < k$, the arc $\gamma_i$ is contained in the triangle and joins two such labeled segments, but not every pair of segments can be joined.
 Specifically since both the first pair and last pair lie along the same side of the triangle, neither of these pairs of segments can be connected by a segment disjoint from the cone point.
 Thus, for each $1 < i < k$, $\gamma_i$ either joins the two $a$ segments, the two $b$ segments (which up to symmetry is the same as two $a$ segments), the first and last segments or the middle two (adjacent) segments.